 - Welcome group meal with CEA staff

 Your time in France is an approved Mines program, so your semester schedule will be similar, but not identical, to that of a first semester at Mines.
-The courses offered include a combination of courses taught at SKEMA and by Mines Faculty.
-Your courses from this semester will be graded using the Mines grading scale, and will count towards your Mines GPA.
+The courses offered will be taught at SKEMA.
+Your approved courses and grades from SKEMA will count towards degree completion and will appear on your Mines transcript but will not count towards your Mines GPA.
 The only exception would be Mines course(s) taught by Mines faculty.

 Classes offered are the required core classes for first semester Mines students planning to pursue any major.

-After they are accepted to the program, a CASA advisor will help students determine their course load.
+After they are accepted to the program, a CASA advisor will help students determine their course plan.
 If a student plans to transfer in more than 12 credits of AP/IB/Community College credits, or intends to graduate from Mines in less than four years, it is suggested they meet with an advisor well in advance to discuss their academic plans, as this program is designed for students to graduate in four years/eight semesters.

 Add/Drop Period: Students will receive their class schedule during on-site orientation.
 Changes may be made during the first two weeks.
 All changes must be approved by your Mines First-Year Advisor.